jouvetg/igm_old/doc/Inverse-modeling.md

 igm.config.opti_usurfobs_std   = 5 # unit m
 igm.config.opti_divfluxobs_std = 1 # unit m/y
 ```

-Then you may change regularization terms such as $\alpha^{h}$, which control the weight of regularizations, $\beta$ controls the smoothing anisotropy (we force further smoothness along the flow than across flow) $\gamma$ is a convexity parameter helping convergence as follows
+Then you may change regularization terms such as $\beta$ controls the smoothing anisotropy (we force further smoothness along the flow than across flow) $\gamma$ is a convexity parameter helping convergence as follows

 ```python
 --opti_regu_param_thk = 10.0            # weight for the regul. of thk